 With an outstanding view, a playground nearby and a great outdoor seating area, Homem do Leme is for sure one of the best restaurants in Foz, especially if you’re traveling with kids.

 How to get there: take bus 202 and get off at Molhe bus stop.
-The restaurant will be a 4min walking distance.
+The restaurant is a 4 minutes walking distance.

 Save this article for later: